freeDSP/freeDSP.github.io/_posts/2020-05-12-freeDSP_Programmer_freeUSBi + EZ-USB.md

 ---
 layout: post
-author: FreeDSP
+title: FreeDSP Programmer - freeUSBi + EZ-USB
+description: blablabla
+tags: FreeDSP Programmer freeUSBi EZ-USB
 ---

-<h2>freeUSBi + EZ-USB</h2>
-<p>The freeUSBi is a low-budget real-time programming device for the freeDSP and other DSP boards from Analog Devices.
+The freeUSBi is a low-budget real-time programming device for the freeDSP and other DSP boards from Analog Devices.
 It is based on a CY7C68013A MINI BOARD combined with an adapter PCB (printed circuit board) that adds the possibility of realtime programming.
 It has the same features as the Analog Devices USB interface (EVAL-ADUSB2EBZ), such as changing parameters while already using the freeDSP or easy changes of the schematic in SigmaStudio.
-You also can write your program to the EEPROM.</p>
+You also can write your program to the EEPROM.

 <ul>
 <li>Status: Ready</li>
 <li>Input/Output: USB</li>